How Much Is Amazon Worth?

-Now with a huge competitive edge in its core services, constantly increasing market cap and revenue, positive investor sentiment, and visionary leaders like newly minted CEO Andy Jassy and founder Jeff Bezos, it’s easy to understand why this company is one of the most valuable in the world.
+Now with a huge competitive edge in its core services, constantly increasing market cap, positive investor sentiment and visionary leaders like CEO Andy Jassy and founder Jeff Bezos, it’s easy to understand why this company is one of the most valuable in the world.

-We’ll take a look at these three areas that contribute the most to Amazon’s value to figure out what it’s truly worth:
+Take a look at three areas that contribute the most to Amazon’s true valuation:

 - Economic moat and competitive advantages

 - Market cap, revenue and outlook

 The GOBankingRates company net worth is a more conservative valuation than most, taking into account only full-year profits and revenue from the last three years and the company’s assets and debts.

 By this measure, Amazon’s net worth as of the quarter ending Dec.
 31, 2021, was $438.118 billion.

 |What Is Amazon Worth?|